pyvista/pyvista/doc/README.md

-# Deploy the PyVista documentation
+# Deploy the PyVista Documentation

 Repository [`pyvista-docs`](https://github.com/pyvista/pyvista-docs) is a place where we automatically deploy the PyVista documentation.